Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Grassroots Protocols

-\mypara{Oblivious} Being oblivious means that two disjoint groups of agents, each running the protocol independently and correctly, do not interfere with each other: any interleaving of their independent correct runs is a correct run of the combined system.
-Each group can operate as if the other does not exist.
+\mypara{Oblivious} Being oblivious means two disjoint groups coexist without interference: any interleaving of a correct run of one with a correct run of the other is a correct run of the combined system, so each group's correct operation is undisturbed by the other's presence.

-\mypara{Interactive} Being interactive means that two disjoint groups, when brought together, can do something genuinely new: there exists a correct run of the combined system that could not arise from the two groups operating independently.
-In an interleaving, each step changes the local states of agents in only one group; therefore, any transaction whose active participants span both groups yields a step that cannot occur in any interleaving.
-The substance of interactivity for a given protocol is thus the content of its cross-group transactions, which the platforms in Section~\ref{section:platforms} illustrate.
+\mypara{Interactive} Being interactive means the combined system has a correct run in which a single transaction engages agents of both groups---a coupling that no interleaving of the groups' separate runs can produce.
+The first such transaction in a run is its first interaction (Definition~\ref{definition:first-interaction}).
+The substance of interactivity is the content of these transactions, which the platforms in Section~\ref{section:platforms} illustrate.

-Federated systems such as BitTorrent~\cite{torrentfreak2021bittorrent} and Mastodon~\cite{raman2019challenges} are oblivious, as servers in one group can ignore servers in the other, but are not interactive: a group of clients $P$ without a server cannot do more when joined by another group of clients $P'$, also without a server.
-Any protocol that employs a shared global data structure---whether replicated (Blockchain~\cite{bitcoin}) or distributed (DHT~\cite{rhea2005opendht}, IPFS~\cite{benet2014ipfs})---is not oblivious, and hence not grassroots.
+Federated systems such as Mastodon~\cite{raman2019challenges} are oblivious, as servers in one group can ignore servers in the other, but are not interactive: a group of clients $P$ without a server cannot do more when joined by another group of clients $P'$, also without a server.
+Any protocol that employs a shared global data structure---whether replicated (Blockchain~\cite{bitcoin}) or distributed (DHT~\cite{maymounkov2002kademlia}, IPFS~\cite{benet2014ipfs})---is not oblivious, and hence not grassroots; the argument covers trackerless BitTorrent~\cite{torrentfreak2021bittorrent}, which relies on a DHT.
 In Appendix~\ref{appendix:not-grassroots} we prove that Bitcoin is not grassroots and show that the same argument applies to distributed hash tables and IPFS.